Pranjalmishra30/Learn-OpenCV/Mini-Projects/Cropping_Images/README.md

 ### Executing the code
 1. Run the .py file by running the command ``` python3 crop.py``` in the terminal or cmd.
 2. Use the **Left** mouse button to drag out a rectangular region of the image you want to crop. **Release** the button, once you are done.
 3. The selected rectangular is shown on the image.
+You can press **r** to reset your selection.
 4. Press **c** to crop the image.
 A new window opens up.
   a) Press **s** to save the cropped image.
   b) Press **r** to reset and return to the original image.